 If a student thinks that a final course grade was assigned in an arbitrary or capricious manner, in violation of college policy, or was not calculated in accordance with the grading system as defined by the faculty member, the student shall have recourse through the Student Academic Dispute Resolution process to seek a fair determination of the grievance.

 Here are the steps you must take in the dispute resolution process with respect to final course grades (excluding W and I grades):

-- The first level in the conflict resolution process shall be an informal conference between the student and the faculty member about the assigned final grade.
+The first step in the conflict resolution process shall be an informal conference between the student and the faculty member about the assigned final grade.

-- If the differences have not been resolved at the second level, then within sixty (60) days after the final course grades are distributed to students from the Office of Admissions and Records via Atlas the student may request a conference between the student and the appropriate Campus President, and subsequently, if deemed necessary by the appropriate Campus President, joined by the academic dean or other immediate supervisor of the faculty member and the faculty member.
+If the differences have not been resolved at the second level, then within sixty (60) days after the final course grades are distributed to students from the Office of Admissions and Records via Atlas the student may then request a conference between the student and the appropriate Campus President, and subsequently, if deemed necessary by the appropriate Campus President, joined by the academic dean or other immediate supervisor of the faculty member and the faculty member.
 A student who chooses this alternative may not also choose to request the review of the campus Student Final Grade Resolution Committee.
 In the case of a denial of a grade change, the decision of the Campus President shall be final.
 If a final course grade change is recommended by the Campus President, then the Campus President may recommend to the faculty member that the grade be changed, or in the absence of faculty concurrence, shall forward a recommendation to the chief learning officer, who in concurrence may inform the Assistant Vice President of Admissions and Records to make the grade change.
 No further appeal shall be provided.

 Failure to follow these steps within 60 days of the final course grades being posted will result in forfeiture of your rights under this process and the grade will remain as posted.